Aaron Tveit: 2008–2011: Rise to prominence

-Gossip Girl and other screen acting work

 During the Broadway production of Next to Normal, Tveit also had a recurring role in the CW series Gossip Girl as Tripp van der Bilt, the cousin of Nate Archibald.
 During this period, Tveit appeared in an episode of the television series Ugly Betty titled "All the World's a Stage" as Zachary Boule, Betty Suarez's boyfriend.
 He appeared in Rob Epstein's Howl, a biopic about the Allen Ginsberg poem and the controversy and trial that ensued after its publication.
 Tveit played Peter Orlovsky, Ginsberg's longtime partner, opposite James Franco.
-He was also a guest star on Law & Order: Special Victims Unit on April 21, 2010, as Jan, an animal-loving yoga instructor who is questioned about the death of his girlfriend, and then again on September 28, 2011, as Stevie Harris, a man with substance abuse issues who accuses his well-respected former basketball coach of sexual abuse.
+He was also a guest star on Law & Order: Special Victims Unit twice.

-2012–2017: Focus on screen acting and Les Misérables
+2012–2017: Focus on screen acting

-Les Misérables and Graceland

 In 2012, Tveit played Enjolras, leader of the student revolutionary group in the film adaptation of Les Misérables.
 As the 'designated Broadway actor' in a celebrity ensemble cast, this was one of Tveit's most high-profile roles up to that point.
 On February 24, 2013, he performed with the cast of Les Misérables at the 85th Academy Awards ceremony.
 In July 2012, Tveit took part in a private reading for a new musical based on the animated film, Anastasia.
 He read for the character Dimitri, a con man who brings Anastasia to a wealthy Empress searching for her missing granddaughter, in return for a reward.

-The following year, Tveit parlayed his stardom into a starring role in the USA Network series Graceland where he played undercover FBI Special Agent Mike Warren.
+The following year, he starred in the USA Network series Graceland where he played undercover FBI Special Agent Mike Warren.
 The show premiered on June 6, 2013, and ran for thirty-eight episodes before being canceled after the completion of its third season in October 2015.

-Between filming seasons of Graceland, Tveit starred in the Menier Chocolate Factory's production of Sondheim's Assassins as John Wilkes Booth.
+Between filming seasons of Graceland, Tveit starred and made his London stage debut in the Menier Chocolate Factory's production of Stephen Sondheim's Assassins as John Wilkes Booth.
 The production ran from November 21, 2014, to March 7, 2015.
-However, he had to leave the production on February 8, due to his working schedule.
+However, he had to leave the production on February 8, due to his working schedule, he was replaced by Michael Xavier.
 During this time he also began performing solo concerts and recorded his own album The Radio in My Head as well as the concept album for a new Broadway show An American Victory: A New Musical in January 2014 with Ashley Brown, Hugh Panaro, Ruthie Henshall, Alexander Gemignani, and many other Broadway stars.
 The cast recording was released more than two years later in April 2016.
 Additionally, he appeared in the film Big Sky which was released on August 14, 2015 and performed at the first Elsie Fest in New York that September.